 I use figshare to share data, my data page is here.

 ⊕ Fission yeast strains.
-All the wild strains used for the Nature Genetics and Nature Communications papers are available at the National BioResource Project (NBRP) in Japan, which can be searched here.
+The majority of the wild strains used for the Nature Genetics and Nature Communications papers are available at the National BioResource Project (NBRP) in Japan, which can be searched here.
 Some are not yet, or have different names, see this file.

 ⊕ Data for: Transient structural variations have strong effects on quantitative traits and reproductive isolation in fission yeast.
 Nature Communications 24;8:14061 doi:10.1038/ncomms14061 is on figshare here.
 The microarray gene expression data we generated is on ArrayExpress is here.